djpugh/MTfit/docs/source/real-tutorial.rst

 but care must be taken with the choice of the prior parameterisation.
 This must correspond to the same parameterisation in which the Monte Carlo samples were drawn, either directly or by correcting both the prior distribution and the :math:`\delta x` values.
 A Monte Carlo approach can be affected by small sample sizes in the integration, which is sometimes the case when the source PDF is dominated by a few very large probability samples.

-:mod:`mtfit` produces a Bayesian evidence estimate for a constrained inversion.
+:mod:`MTfit` produces a Bayesian evidence estimate for a constrained inversion.
 These can be combined for the DC and MT models, with :math:`\mathcal{B}` corresponding to a Bayesian evidence estimate:

 .. math::